Funding guidance for early years initial teacher training (ITT) providers.

 - hold a UK first degree with at least second-class honours, or equivalent

-- be notified by you, the early years ITT provider, in writing that they’re eligible – you’ll determine whether a trainee is eligible to receive a bursary and whether they continue to receive it
+- be notified by you, the early years ITT provider, in writing that they are eligible for early years ITT funding

 - comply with the bursary conditions you set

-- not already hold early years teacher status (EYTS) or early years professional status (EYPS)
+- not already hold EYTS or early years professional status (EYPS)

 - not be undertaking paid early years teaching work when receiving the bursary

-- not be taking any other ITT course
+- not be taking any other early years ITT or ITT programme

 All allocated funding is based on full-time places.
 A trainee is defined as full-time if their full-time equivalence (FTE) is more than 0.5.
 Trainees with an FTE of 0.5 or less will be classified as part-time.